Emerson1337/CanIGetHome/readme.md

 Of course that I send some info even that above, like my authentication cookie inside headers but I don’t want to show it for you 🥵.
 You  know 😏, I’m dumb but not so.

 WELLL.
 So as you see some values its returned inside an object called fares inside fareEstimates.
 After made some analysis I discovered that the code attributes inside fares object is a different way to identify Uber rides types.
-So I discover that
+So I discovered that

 ```
 20022265 = comfort